-For consumers, e-commerce options simplify the holiday shopping madness.
+E-commerce options simplify the holiday shopping madness.
 For retailers, selling goods online has opened lucrative channels for additional spending that go way beyond customers walking through the doors of a store to purchase.
-For today’s consumers, they have grown accustomed to shopping online for Black Friday, Cyber Monday, Small Business Saturday, and Super Saturday (the last Saturday before Christmas) and can even order goods from online retailers just hours before Santa arrives.
+For today’s consumers, they have grown accustomed to shopping online for Black Friday, Cyber Monday, Small Business Saturday, and Super Saturday.
+You can even order goods from online retailers just hours before Santa arrives.

 E-commerce has revolutionized the holiday shopping experience and represents massive growth in just a few short years.
 Back in 2015, online sales reached $83 billion in the U.S. during November and December and 7.4% of total retail sales worldwide.
 In 2021, global online retail sales reached over five trillion U.S. dollars, a figure expected to exceed seven trillion U.S. dollars by 2025.
 While e-commerce accounted for nearly 19 percent of retail sales worldwide, it is predicted that by 2027, it will make up close to a quarter of total global retail sales.

 With Growth Comes Opportunity